freyaalminde/intercept/README.md

 ```

+#### Alternatives Considered

+Why not simply draw an emphasized selection yourself, you might ask?
+Well, that doesn’t work 100%, as there’s no `isSelected` environment value in SwiftUI, and the selection binding in lists are not updated while the mouse is down.

 ### Interception Proxy

-`InterceptionProxy` is like a [meddler-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) but for Swift and Objective-C.
+`InterceptionProxy` is like a [meddler-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) for Swift and Objective-C.

-It’s an `NSProxy` subclass which delegates calls between a `middleDelegate` and an `originalDelegate`.
+It’s an `NSProxy` subclass which allows you to override the behavior of existing methods.

-`InterceptionProxy` is implemented in Objective-C due to `NSProxy` being unavailable in Swift.
+Since `NSInvocation` and its related APIs are unavailable in Swift, the proxy is implemented in Objective-C.

 ```objc
 - (void)forwardInvocation:(NSInvocation *)invocation {